Orioles squander five-run lead, lose fourth straight game, 9-8 to Royals

 Escobar was simply trying to move the two runners over when he dropped a bunt down the third base line.
 Machado scooped the ball but threw to second where there wasn’t a fielder within 50 feet of the bag.
 The ball sailed into center field, enabling Gordon to score the go-ahead run and placing two runners in scoring position.

-On the play, shortstop J.J.
-Hardy covered the lead base runner heading to third and second baseman Schoop covered first with Davis charging the play, leaving second base unaccounted for.
+On the play, shortstop Flaherty covered the lead base runner heading to third and second baseman Schoop covered first with Davis charging the play, leaving second base unaccounted for.

+“Just a miscommunication,” Showalter said.
+“Trying to make a play and just didn’t execute it. … I’m not going to get into that.
+We just had a miscommunication and just didn’t execute what we were supposed to do.”

 Moustakas gave the Royals a 7-5 lead with an RBI groundout that inning.